Magic Knight Rayearth: Video games

-A number of video games have been released that are based on Magic Knight Rayearth.
-Magic Knight Rayearth, an adventure RPG set in the first TV season, was released for the Sega Saturn.
+A number of video games have been released based on Magic Knight Rayearth.
+Magic Knight Rayearth, an adventure role-playing game (RPG) set in the first TV season, was released for the Sega Saturn.
 It was the last officially released game for the console in the North America.
-All other games based on the manga are Japanese-only released, including a Super Famicom role-playing game (RPG), a Sega Pico title called Magic Knight Tanjou, two short RPGs for Game Boy, a raising sim, and another RPG for Sega Game Gear.
+All other games based on the manga are Japan-only releases, including a Super Famicom RPG, a Sega Pico game called Magic Knight Tanjou, two RPGs for Game Boy (the second one titled Magic Knight Rayearth 2nd: The Missing Colors), a raising sim, and another RPG for Game Gear.

 The series appears in the Super Robot Wars T game, released in 2019, as well as 2021's Super Robot Wars 30.

 Reception

 Magic Knight Rayearth has been well received by English-language readers.
 According to Dark Horse Comics, almost 200,000 copies of the series have been sold in the United States.
 The first volume of Tokyopop's re-release of Magic Knight Rayearth II placed 44th on the list of the top 100 bestselling graphic novels for February 2004, with an estimated 1,446 copies sold.
 The first volume of Dark Horse's omnibus edition appeared at the 83rd place of the list of the top 300 bestselling graphic novels for July 2011, with an estimated 1,069 copies sold.
 The second volume placed 109th on the list for April 2012, with an estimated 942 copies sold.